Interface Overview

 The home screen of GridScore is the first thing you see when you load the app and it’s your central hub from which you can reach all functionalities GridScore has to offer.
 We’ll now explain the individual areas of the home screen.

-Top navigation
+Side navigation

 The top navigation bar will always be visible on any of the pages.
 You can always use it to quickly get back to the home page.
+You can also use the icons in the top right corner to switch between light and dark mode as well as change the interface language.

 Quick actions